cikasm/docs-website/index.md

 Hi!
 I’m Cintia, a technical writer specializing in cloud documentation.
 This website gives an inside look at my approach, from structuring user guides to building self-help resources.
 {: .fs-6 .fw-300 }

-Navigate through the sections to learn about my background, skills, and see examples of my work.

 ## How to Use This Website

+Explore the sections to learn about my background, skills, and see examples of my work:

 - **About Me**: Quick overview of my experience and expertise.
 - **Portfolio**: Examples of my work, including sample docs and project breakdowns.
-- **Tech Skills**: My technical knowledge, including tools and technologies I’m comfortable with.
+- **Technical Skills**: My technical knowledge, including tools and technologies I’m comfortable with.
+- **Problems I Solve**: Key challenges in cloud documentation and how I address them.
+- **FAQ**: Common questions I get about my work and approach.

+Thanks for visiting!